 To situate this understanding in an international context.

-The Ancient Identities project is a collaboration between the University of Durham (Archaeology and Anthropology) and the University of Stirling (Digital Heritage).
+The Ancient Identities project is a collaboration between the University of Durham (Archaeology and Anthropology) and the University of Stirling/Edinburgh University (Digital Heritage).
 The research commenced in 2016 and ran for three years, supported by an Arts and Humanities major research grant of c. £800,000.
-A follow-on funding application is currently under peer-review.
+A follow-on funding application was undertaken and completed in 2022-23.
 The Durham half of the project involved academic research on how Iron Age and Roman pasts are drawn upon today, together with on-site ethnography at eight open-air museums and heritage sites across Britain.
 The Stirling part of the project undertook highly innovative work on digital heritages.
 Ancient Identities explored a wide variety of tangible and intangible associations that draw upon the Iron Age and Roman pasts across the UK, including living history, re-enactment, paganism, scholarship and political activism.

 Ancient Identities was selected as one of the top 5 insights from the heritage sector in April 2019.